9 Different Types Of Laboratories As Of 2026 [Explained]

 To achieve such a near ‘zero-dust’ environment, cleanrooms utilize ULPA or HEPA filters while employing turbulent (nonunidirectional) or laminar (unidirectional) air flow principles.

 Cleanrooms are classified by the British Standards (BS) or International Standards Organisation (ISO) based on the level of contamination.
 The ISO Class, in particular, ranges between 1 and 9.
-The lower the number, the lower the concentration of the size of particles, and thus cleaner the room.
+The lower the number, the lower the concentration of the size of particles, and thus the cleaner the room.

 To put this into perspective, a typical external environment consists of 35,000,000 particles per cubic meter, each particle being 0.5 μm or bigger in diameter.
 This falls under the lowest level of cleanroom standard, i.e., ISO Class 9.

-The ISO Class 5 contains less than 3,520 particles per cubic meter, while the Class 1 certified cleanroom permits only 12 particles per cubic meter (and these particles should not be greater than 0.3 μm in diameter).
+The ISO Class 5 contains fewer than 3,520 particles per cubic meter, while the Class 1 certified cleanroom permits only 12 particles per cubic meter (and these particles should not be greater than 0.3 μm in diameter).

 Level 1 facilities are extremely rare.
 Most level semiconductor industries work in Class 7 and 6 certified cleanrooms.